straut12/sj4u-gh/_pages/ref/data-analysis/ml.md

 plt.show()
 ```

-# Evaluation
+# Evaluation (Regression R²)
-Residual sum of squares
+R² can be used to compare models for model selection.
 The better the linear fit matches the data in comparison to a simple average your R² value will approach 1 (Sum of Squares for linear regression fit will be close to 0, 1-0=1)
 - residual Ɛᵢ=yᵢ-ýᵢ
 - sum(yᵢ-ýᵢ)² is minimized